You cannot govern what you cannot trust. And in most enterprises, the asset record can’t be and isn't trusted.

 That includes external risks like:

 That data also covers the lesser-tracked data points like shadow IT and supply chain vulnerabilities.
-These typically fall outside the traditional security purview monitoring active, on-the-wire devices, an area we call The Overlooked Perimeter.
+These typically fall outside the traditional security purview that only monitors active, on-the-wire devices, an area we call The Overlooked Perimeter.

 How Does Data Accuracy Improve Security Position?